The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 3.3.
 The Class Size Paradox#

 At many American colleges and universities, the student-to-faculty ratio is about 10:1.
-But students are often surprised to discover that their average class size is bigger than 10.
+But students are often surprised that many of their classes have more than 10 students, sometimes a lot more.
 There are two reasons for the discrepancy:

 The first effect is obvious, at least once it is pointed out; the second is more subtle.
 Let’s look at an example.
 Suppose that a college offers 65 classes in a given semester, and we are given the number of classes in each of the following size ranges.